How A.I. Can Change the Way You View Your Jobsite for the Better

 Turn Images into Insight

 In one year, a construction camera takes at least 25,000 photos of the jobsite.
-With thousands of photos, this visual data is rarely utilized to its fullest.
+With thousands of photos, this visual data is rarely utilised to its fullest.
 Sorting through so much is simply not worth the valuable time it costs and much of what’s in these jobsite photos can’t be naturally tracked by the naked eye.

 Simply put, if a picture’s worth a thousand words then you’re looking at a book that’s longer than War and Peace.